LonnyCox55/MSDS692_ParasiticInfectionCNN/README.md

 ## How to Run the Project in Google Colab

-1. Download Chula-ParasiteEgg-11.zip to your local machine (too large to add to this repository, but it will be submitted in WorldClass instead)
+1. From https://ieee-dataport.org/competitions/parasitic-egg-detection-and-classification-microscopic-images , download Chula-ParasiteEgg-11.zip to your local machine (too large to add to this repository, but it will be submitted in WorldClass instead)
 2. Copy or move the .zip file above somewhere in your personal Google Drive
 3. Open Google Colab: https://colab.research.google.com/
 4. In Colab, click File > 'Open Notebook'